Taiwan Night Medevac Helicopter Take Off Accident (NASC UH-60M Black Hawk NA-706)

 - Aerossurance Marks RAeS 150th Anniversary by Sponsoring Rotorcraft Automation Conference

 Certain aspects of this flight are reminiscent of the Transportation Safety Board (TSB) of Canada report into a serious incident where Sikorsky S-92A C-GQCH where the helicopter descended to within 38ft of the sea on take off offshore.
-Another S-92A serious incident off Nova Scotia, which occured on approach, is also now under investigation by TSB Canada:
+Another S-92A serious incident off Nova Scotia, which occurred on approach, is also now under investigation by TSB Canada:

 On , a Sikorsky S-92 helicopter operated by Canadian Helicopters Offshore was conducting a flight between Stanfield/Halifax International airport (CYHZ) and the Thebaud gas field platform southwest of Sable Island, NS, with 2 crew and 11 passengers on board when it experienced a drop in altitude while approaching the platform.
 The helicopter pilots elected to return to CYHZ, where a landing was conducted without further incident.
 No injuries were reported.